Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical input-output analysis: Methodology

 \subsubsection{Input/output matrix construction}

-We will now turn our attention to the construction of the $B$ and $C$ matrices.
-Following recent work in realizable I/O analysis for supersonic flows \cite{Kamal2023}, we consider the construction of the matrix $B$ such that the forcing is a superposition of free-stream planar waves which satisfy the Euler equations.
-We begin by defining our forcing as wave amplitudes for five types of 3D free-stream waves as functions of wave angle $\psi$ with respect to the streamwise direction,
+We will now turn our attention to the construction of the $B$ and $C$ matrices. \dac{Recent work in realizable I/O analysis by Kamal et al. \cite{Kamal2023}, considered a restriction of the input-output formulation to physically realizable inputs, e.g., a superposition of two-dimensional planar waves of various types.
+They accomplish this by adopting a formalism which allows them to solve for the scattered solution in terms of incident waves.
+In this section, we adopt this approach, but for three-dimensional waves restricted to a uniform free-stream.
+In contrast to the scattering formalism approach, we instead consider how the input forcing might be applied as a boundary forcing term in the free-stream.
+Following Kamal et al. \cite{Kamal2023}, we consider the construction of the matrix $B$ such that the forcing is a superposition of planar waves which satisfy the Euler equations, but restricted to a uniform free-stream only.} We begin by defining our forcing as wave amplitudes for five types of three-dimensional free-stream waves as functions of wave angle $\psi$ with respect to the streamwise direction,

 where $a^-$ and $a^+$ are the amplitudes of the slow and fast acoustic waves, $a^s$ are the amplitudes of entropy waves, and $a^{uv}$ and $a^w$ are the vortical waves.
 Note that we have two relevant coordinate systems.
 We want to describe the receptivity of an axisymmetric flow ($x$-$r$-$\theta$ coordinates) to 3D free-stream waves ($x$-$y$-$z$ coordinates).
 In general, we need two wave angles to describe 3D planar waves; however, because the flows we consider are axisymmetric, all 3D wave angles can be mapped onto 2D waves in the flow coordinate system through simple rotation around the symmetry axis, and so we only consider a single free-stream wave angle.